-IT would seem that the ex-Chancellor of the Exchequer 'is strengthening himself for the ensuing parliament.
+Ir would seem that the ex-Chancellor of the Exchequer is strengthening himself for the ensuing parliament.
 For Protestantism he has decidedly declared himself, and it is said that he is on the eve of a visit to Ireland with the view of being "formally installed as parliamentary leader of the Irish Orangemen."
-In the meanwhile another great question has been brought before his attention in the West, to which he at least inclined his A deputation from the licensed victuallers of ear.
-South Devon had an interview with Sir J. Yarde Buller and Mr. Lawrence Polk at Torquay, a few days ago, with reference to their particular grievances in their trade, and especially complaining of the new Beer Act.
-Mr. Disraeli was at Torquay, and was present at the interview, and addressed the deputation, expressing his satisfaction at hearing the arguments brought forward; admitted that the licensed victuallers trade was "in a critical position," advised them to petition parliament, and declared that he would give the question his most "careful consideration."
+In the mean-while another great question has been brought before his attention in the West, to which he at least inclined his ear.
+A deputation from the licensed victuallers of South Devon had an interview with Sir J. Yarde Buller and Mr. Lawrence Polk at Torquay, a few days ago, with reference to their particular grievances in their trade, and especially complaining of the new Beer Act.
+Mr. Disraeli was at Torquay, and was present at the interview, and addressed the deputation, expressing his satisfaction at hearing the arguments brought forward; | charge, having had nothing to do with the affair. admitted that the licensed victuallers trade was "in a critical position," advised them to petition parliament. and declared that he would give the question his most "careful consideration."
 "Protestantism and Beer" is perhaps not sufficiently alliterative for a "cry."
 Would "Protestantism and Pale Ale" do?